 6.61.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.61 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.61 applies to Ada.
 Ada does allow tasks to access unprotected shared variables.
 However, the standard means of programming data that is shared between tasks is to use a protected object that enforces serial access.
 Atomic accesses on some simple types are supported (if supported by the hardware).

 6.61.2 Avoidance mechanisms for language users